Basic Setup

 - Enable resource requests/limits to ensure predictable performance and avoid node contention.

-- Ensure anti-affinity rules if deploying Portal in a HA setup to spread across availability zones or nodes.
+- Ensure anti-affinity rules if deploying Kadeck in a HA setup to spread across availability zones or nodes.

 5. Testing

-After deploying Portal and Argus, validate that the system is operational before connecting additional components or exposing it to end users.
+After deploying Kadeck validate that the system is operational before connecting additional components or exposing it to end users.

 Browser Access

-Open a browser and navigate to the Portal endpoint:
+Open a browser and navigate to the Kadeck endpoint:

 http(s)://<your-ingress-or-service-endpoint>